 The blood is from the working class, the powerless, the ones holding everything up.

-It paints a picture of a system bloated with greed and violence.
+It describes a system bloated with greed and violence.

 Chorus: Wanting and Denial